Multiple Improvements of Multiple Imputation Likelihood Ratio Tests

-In short, four problems need to be resolved: (i) lack of non-negativity, (ii) lack of invariance, (iii) lack of consistency and power, and (iv) lack of a computationally feasible algorithm.
-Problems (i)--(iii) are resolved in \S~\ref{sec:improved_MI_LRT} below, where \S~\ref{sec:correctInv} presents an invariant combining rule, which fully resolves (ii).
-Next, we propose two estimators of $\mathcal{r}_m$ (or equivalently $\mathcal{r}$) in \S~\ref{sec:AffineInvStat} and \S~\ref{sec:rob}.
-We start with a quick ad hoc fix that requires slightly less assumption but only addresses (i), and then construct a test that fully resolves (i) and (iii).
-Finally, in \S~\ref{sec:comp}, we derive a very handy algorithm, which resolves (iv).
+In short, four problems need to be resolved: (i) the lack of non-negativity, (ii) the lack of invariance, (iii) the lack of consistency and power, and (iv) the lack of a feasible algorithm.
+Problems (i)--(iii) are resolved in Section~\ref{sec:improved_MI_LRT}; (iv) is resolved in Section~\ref{sec:comp}.